Image Builder

 Tip – Mark the Show selected checkbox to filter the list to only show those that you have selected.

-Note – You can always add additional Python packages to the image later, if needed.
+Note – Later, you can add additional Python packages to the image if needed.

 - [Optional] For each Python package that you selected (as described above), in the Version column of that row, you can select the Python package version.
 If you do not select a version, then a default version is selected for you.